Encrypted Email Is Still a Pain in 2017

 Use Keepass?

-PKI itself is the culprit (Score:3)
+PKI itself is the culprit (Score:4, Interesting)

 I've had to mess with PKI encrypted email (as a job requirement) many times over the last 15 years.
 In my experience, the problem is the underlying PKI support.
 It's really hard to load & manage certificates, deal with revoked certificates (including preserving emails when a certificate expires), etc. Some of that is, I believe, due to the complexity of PKI itself, and some of it is due to poor (at least from a user experience perspective) support by the OS vendors.
 Much of my experience is with DoD PKI, including their huge chains of PKI certificate/trust.